 The Chocolate Lynx Point Ragdoll Cat

 The body of the chocolate lynx point Ragdoll cat is ivory in color.
 Please note that body shading may take the form of ghost striping or ticking.

 As for the points, these appear like warm milk-chocolate bars, distinct and separated by a lighter background color.
-The cat’s ears are a warm milk-chocolate with a paler thumbprint in the center.
+The cat’s ears are a warm milk chocolate tone with a paler thumbprint in the center.

 The eye color of the chocolate lynx point Ragdoll cat is blue.
-The specific pattern for the nose leather is cinnamon, which is considered permitted, but the preferred version is pink edged in cinnamon.
+The specific pattern for the nose leather is cinnamon, which is considered permitted.
+Still, the preferred version is pink-edged in cinnamon.